andrewacashner/hearingfaithms/chapters/chapter-3.md

 the Christmas imaginary in early modern Spain, printed theological literature disseminated and reinforced these tropes in Padilla's day and makes them accessible today.
+The large number of compendia of patristic commentaries on Scripture and model sermons preserved from Puebla's seminary and convent libraries provide evidence for the high level of interest, and serious degree of learning, of New Spanish clergy
+(`(ref float 'table 'puebla-compendia)`).

+`(insert float 'table 'puebla-compendia)`

 The Christmas liturgy provided the foundation for the theology behind this trope, through the way the ritual texts framed the interpretation of Scripture within the Church's exegetical traditions.